aws/sagemaker-hyperpod-cli/README.md

 ## Installation

 1. Make sure that your local python version is 3.8 or later.
-Supported python versions are 3.8, 3.9, 3.10, 3.11

 1. Install ```helm```.